luaVolk/particles.ts/README.md

 # Particles

-Port of [Vincent Garreau' particles.js](https://github.com/VincentGarreau/particles.js) which was originally a port of [Vincent Garreau' particles.js](https://github.com/VincentGarreau/particles.js), written in Typescript with added features.
+Port of [particles](https://github.com/TemplarVolk/particles) which was originally a port of [Vincent Garreau' particles.js](https://github.com/VincentGarreau/particles.js), written in Typescript with added features.

 ## Instalation